 Now Departing Pier 33

 Tickets to Alcatraz Island must be purchased as far in advance as possible due to the popularity of this attraction.
 Tickets will include transportation by ferry to the island and generally leave every half hour.
 Your ticket will specify the exact ferry departure time which you have purchased.
 Prepaid tickets can be picked up at the window on the pier.
 Tickets can be bought online at alcatraztickets.com.
+Although my old ticket from the year 2000 states that ferries departed from Pier 41, the website today states that the departure is from Pier 33.
+Please check the website listed below for all information you will need to visit Alcatraz.

 Be aware that you should be on the pier EARLY--at least 30 minutes prior to your scheduled departure, but some sources say be there at least an hour in advance.
 Also be aware that these tickets cannot be used for other times or days and all sales are final.